Your organization is eligible to apply if you:

 Are seeking preliminary design services

 The Collaborative has awarded Design Grants to nonprofit organizations engaged in the enhancement of arts and culture, economic development, education, housing and community development, open space, religious institutions, and social services within their communities.
-Browse Our Work to see some of our recent Design Grant recipients.
+Browse Our Work to see recent Design Grants.

 Design Grants may include the following preliminary design services:

-When your nonprofit organization is awarded a Design Grant, you will pay an administrative fee to offset the Collaborative’s direct costs.
-We give priority to organizations who are receiving Design Grants to:
+Design Grant recipients pay a $5,000 administrative fee to offset the Collaborative’s direct costs.
+Scholarships may be available for organizations receiving Design Grants to:

-Nonprofit organizations receiving Design Grants will also contribute their time and take an active role in the design process.
+Nonprofit organizations receiving Design Grants are expected to contribute their time and take an active role in the design process.
 You may be asked to provide additional background information or coordinate task force meetings, volunteer team meetings, and site visits.
 These responsibilities and others unique to your Design Grant will be agreed upon and detailed in the letter of agreement.

 Because each Collaborative Design Grant is unique, we use our application process to learn as much as we can about your organization and the preliminary design services you need.